AnnasHossain/PHP-Project-Guestbook/README.md

 - **Login system** for authenticated users.
 - **Edit or delete entries**.
 - **Enhanced security measures** like prepared statements or CSRF protection.

-## License
-This project is licensed under the **MIT License**.

-The MIT License allows free use, modification, and distribution of the code as long as the original copyright notice is retained.
-More information: [https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT)